 The Wild Center

 Tupper Lake, NY

-The Wild Center in Tupper Lake just opened its Wild Walk.
+If your family loves the High Line in NYC, add the Wild Walk to your list.
 Take a stroll through the treetops on this above-ground trail.
-If you family loves the High Line in NYC, this unique destination is the perfect way to see a whole new view.
 The Wild Center is also home to a museum, as well as other indoor and outdoor attractions.